Raising meat rabbits in colonies vs. raising rabbits in a hutch or cage setting.

-Choosing a Type Of Meat Rabbit to Raise
+Choosing a Meat Rabbit Breed

-We chose New Zealand Whites because they were the most widely used when raising meat rabbits.
+We chose New Zealand Whites because they were the most widely used for raising meat rabbits.
 Since we were wildly uneducated in the field, this seemed like the safest route.
 They are one of the larger breeds of rabbit and one Crock-Pot Rabbit Stew fed my husband and me for almost two weeks!

 Living Quarters for your Meat Rabbit